N.J. Admin. Code § 7:27B-4.1

 "Neutral density filter" means a device used to calibrate or verify the accuracy of the raw opaque value within the measurement path of a smokemeter which consists of a lens of neutral particle density and which filters visible light to a known opacity value.

-"Nominal stack size" means the exhaust pipe diameter to be used in conducting smoke opacity measurements to determine compliance with diesel smoke opacity standards, based on engine horsepower, as set forth in 7:27B-4.3 Table 1.
+"Nominal stack size" means the exhaust pipe diameter to be used in conducting smoke opacity measurements to determine compliance with diesel smoke opacity standards, based on engine horsepower, as set forth in N.J.A.C.
+7:27B-4.3 Table 1.

 "Oil temperature probe" means a device integral to a smokemeter which measures the engine crankcase oil temperature.